ergoplatform/ergodocs/docs/node/modes/archive-node-workflow.md

 # Full Archival Node Technical Workflow

-The technical workflow for the full archival node mode in Ergo is as follows:
+This document outlines the technical workflow for the full archival node mode in Ergo.
+The process is as follows:

 1. Send an **ErgoSyncInfo** message to connected peers.
 2. Receive a response with an INV message containing the IDs of blocks that are better than our best block.
 3. Request headers for all the block IDs received in step 2.

-4. On receiving a header:
+Upon receiving a header, the following operations are performed:

 ```java
 if(history.apply(header).isSuccess) {